 - Tali Mendelberg (Princeton), The Effects of Women’s Mentoring Workshops on Career Outcomes in Political Science

-- KC Morrison, (University of Delaware), David Covin (Sacramento State University) The Collaborative Study of Race in the Americas: Team Building in the 21st Century
+- KC Morrison, (University of Delaware), David Covin (California State University, Sacramento) The Collaborative Study of Race in the Americas: Team Building in the 21st Century

 - Jean Oi (Stanford), Melanie Manion (Duke University), Studying Chinese Politics to Integrate and Contribute to Political Science